-Three key themes to the proposed update to Ofsted’s Inspection Framework
+Three key themes to the Ofsted’s new Inspection Framework

 The new framework seeks to redress that imbalance.